 Book reports templates provide a framework to explain the content of a book.
-Whether reporting on a fiction or nonfiction book, comprehension skills and strategies are used independently.
+Whether a student reports on a fiction or nonfiction book, comprehension skills and strategies are in use.
 When reporting on a book that is fiction, you will want students to include a plot map, character analysis, connections, and a brief book review.

 Fiction Book Reports Templates

 A plot map is a graphic organizer that is shaped like a pyramid.
 A plot map includes the characters, setting, events, climax, and resolution in the story.
 This is a great way to check the student’s understanding of these story elements.

 Character analysis describes a character through their actions, thoughts, and feelings from the story.
 It is important that the readers understand the main character in the story and find evidence to describe the character.

 Making connections is when you can relate the book to another book that you’ve read, a movie, or being able to relate to a character in the story.
 Making connections is a reading strategy that allows students to connect with similar experiences and thoughts.
 Student engagement improves when prior knowledge and experiences connect with the text.
 There are three types of connections students make.
 They are text to text, text to self, and text to world.